MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 Final part of initialization is related to frame-dependent resources, creating independent resource objects for each frame in swap-chain:
 - Create uniforms buffer with `Buffer::CreateConstantBuffer(...)` function.
-- Create program arguments to resources bindings with `ProgramBindings::Create(..)` function.
+- Create program arguments to resources bindings with `IProgramBindings::Create(..)` function.
 - Create rendering command list with `RenderCommandList::Create(...)` and create set of command lists with `CommandListSet::Create(...)` for execution in command queue.